kurierjs/kurier/README.md

   }
   ```

-- An `encryptPassword` callback which receives an `add` operation for the `user` resource.
+- **An `encryptPassword` callback which takes care of transforming the plain-text password when the API receives a request to create a new user.** Internally, it receives an `add` operation for the `user` resource.
 This callback must return an object containing a key with the column name for your password field, with a value of an encrypted version of your password, using a cryptographic algorithm of your choice:

   ```ts
   // Assume `hash` is a function that takes care of hashing a plain-text